Recruit Tourism Interns

 Spain Internship helps students, universities and hospitality schools to find a suitable placement all around Europe in many different positions within the hospitality and tourism sector.
 If you would like to have the experience of hosting an intern in your team, gaining some help for your processes and providing practical education to the student we can help you to connect with thousands of students from our collaborating universities and official schools.

-If you are looking for another kind of candidate you can take a look at: http://www.spain-internship.com/en/companies/
+If you are looking for another type of candidate you can take a look at: http://www.spain-internship.com/en/companies/

-The most common positions that schools require in the hospitality and tourism sector are:
+The most common positions that candidates require in the hospitality and tourism sector are:

 - Customer Service